MadCow234/truffle-debug-example/README.md

     Writing artifacts to .\build\contracts
     ```

 1. Truffle has a built-in development blockchain that can be used to locally test contracts.
 Initialize the local blockhain and launch the Truffle development interactive shell with this command.
+*Note: The Accounts and Private Keys will vary.
+(Never use any of this on the mainnet!)*

     Input:
     ```